When do the Olympics start and end? See the schedule for the 2024 Paris Games.

 When is soccer at the 2024 Paris Games?

-Those checking out the Olympics schedule for soccer will be confused.
-The sport is listed under football.
+Some who go to check the Olympics schedule for soccer may be confused: The sport is listed under football, as it is known in most of the world.

 An overview of the Olympics schedule for 2024

-Throughout the games, American fans can tune in to watch favorite athletes including sprinter Sha'Carri Richardson, who secured a spot in June, and gymnast Simone Biles.
-Running sensation Quincy Wilson, 16, is also going to the Paris Games, becoming the youngest American male to become part of the Olympic track team.

-While a full schedule is available online, the Olympics notes it is subject to change.
+While a full schedule is available online, the Paris Games organizers note that it is subject to change.

 Wednesday, July 24